 The programmes include a two day flight test course in a Jetstream aircraft.

 Our Aerospace Engineering degree programmes are double accredited (by the Royal Aeronautical Society and the Institute of Mechanical Engineers).

 Programme in detail

-Year Two includes a two day flight course on board a Jetstream aircraft.
-Students take modules in Aeroengines; Avionics; Computer programming; Maths; Dynamics; Structures design; Aircraft performance and project management.
+Year Two includes a two-day flight course on board a Jetstream aircraft.
+Students take modules in Aeroengines; Avionics; Computer Programming; Maths; Dynamic Systems; Structures Design; Aircraft Performance and Project Management.